 If you need surgical removal of a breast tumor, you may be considering breast reconstruction as part of your cancer recovery journey.
 Many women are apprehensive about the idea of breast reconstruction and don’t know what to expect or what options they have.
+Breast reconstruction surgery is a breast cancer treatment that restores breast form and function.
+This can be done by either an implant or through breast tissue removal, skin grafting, and nipple reconstruction.
+Read on to learn more about your options for restoring the look of your breasts after cancer surgery.

 Breast reconstruction is a highly individualized procedure.
 No female body is the same, and the situation surrounding your cancer and medical treatment will also be unique to you.
 However, cancer patients often ask many of the same questions about reconstruction.